learn-co-curriculum/react-hooks-components-basics/README.md

 ## Overview

 We'll introduce the heart of React: components.
-This will include explaining why they're important, and examining a few examples.
+This will include explaining why they're important and examining a few examples.
 If the idea and application of components doesn't click immediately, _do not worry!_ The several moving parts required to understand how to use them will fall into place as we move forward.